mbannour/MongoScala3Codec/README.md

 6. **Perform MongoDB Operations**
    Insert, query, and retrieve data seamlessly from your MongoDB collections.

-## Example Workflow

-Here’s a typical workflow using `CaseClassCodec`:

-1. **Define Case Classes**
-   Represent your data model with case classes.

-2. **Generate Codecs**
-   Use `CaseClassCodecGenerator` to create BSON codecs for your case classes.

-3. **Register Codecs**
-   Add the generated codecs to `CodecRegistryManager` for centralized management.

-4. **Get Unified Registry**
-   Retrieve the consolidated `CodecRegistry` using `CodecRegistryManager.getCombinedCodecRegistry`.

-5. **Attach Codecs**
-   Use the unified `CodecRegistry` with your MongoDB database or collection.

-6. **Perform MongoDB Operations**
-   Seamlessly insert, query, and retrieve data from your MongoDB collections using the registered codecs.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.